eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 ======================

 Fast DDS supports configuration of its internal entities (:term:`DomainParticipant`, :term:`DataWriter`, etc.) via XML Profiles.
-These XML files contains different profiles that set specific QoS, and entities can be created following such profiles.
+These XML files contain different profiles that set specific QoS, and entities can be created following such profiles.
-These XML files could be loaded in the process via *default file name* or by an environment variable.
+These XML files can be loaded in the process by their *default file name* or by an environment variable.
-Check `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>` for more information.
+Check the `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html>` for more information.

 Another way of loading these XML configurations is using the |ddsrouter| yaml configuration.
 The YAML Configuration supports a ``xml`` **optional** tag that contains certain options to load Fast DDS XML configurations.
-XML configurations are then used to configure a :ref:`XML Participant <user_manual_participants_xml>`.
+XML configurations are then used to configure an :ref:`XML Participant <user_manual_participants_xml>`.

 Load XML Files
 --------------

-Under **optional** tag `files`, a list could be set with name of files to load XML from.
+Under the **optional** tag `files`, a list can be set with the names of files to load XML from.

 Raw XML
 -------

-Under **optional** tag `raw`, an XML configuration (with same format as an XML file) could be set as string to be loaded.
+Under the **optional** tag `raw`, an XML configuration (with the same format as an XML file) can be set as a string to be loaded.

 .. code-block:: yaml